Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 ### Core Math

-There is obviously a lot of math involved in machine learning.
-Some will say that it's not strictly necessary to go deep into math theory and that it's better to focus more on coding.
-While there is some truth to this, if the end goal is to read, write, implement papers, and to be a true expert in data science, then do not neglect this part.
+Machine learning is, fundamentally, math.
+Some say that it's not strictly necessary to go deep into mathematical theory and that it's better to focus on coding.
+While there is some truth to this, if your end goal is to read, write, implement papers, and to be a true expert in data science, then do not neglect math.
+The best way to achieve this is to go through the materials and also do the exercises.

-I have compiled a list of the best resources to both get started and to go really deep down the math rabit whole, depending on what your needs are.
+The following list of resources will help you to both get started if you're a beginner, and to go deep down the math rabit whole if you're advanced.

 **Topics covered**:
 `Linear algebra`
 `statistics`
-`Matrix decompositions`
 `Vector calculus`
-`Probability and distributions`
-`Continuous optimization`
-`Dimensionality reduction`
-`Density estimation`
-`discrete mathematics`
+`Probability`
 `and more`

 Resources | Source | Format